redhatpeter/AzureCosmosDBlabs/dotnet/labs/06-multi-document-transactions.md

     SELECT * FROM foods WHERE foods.foodGroup = "Junk Food"
     ```

+    > **Verifying the Rollback:** This query searches for items with `"foodGroup": "Junk Food"`.
+If the transaction rollback worked correctly, you should see an **empty result set** `[]` because:
+    > - The first item was created during the stored procedure execution
-    > This query won't retrieve any items since the transaction was rolled back.
+    > - But when the second item failed, the entire transaction was rolled back
+    > - Neither the first nor second item persisted in the database
+    >
+    > This proves that stored procedures provide true ACID transaction guarantees within a single partition.

 1. Select the **Execute Query** button in the query tab to run the query.
 You should see only an empty array.